thunderbird/thunderbird-website/README.md

 # Tests

 There are several pytests located in `./tests`.
 To run the full test-suite, simply use the command `python3 -m pytest`.

+# Calendar Generation

+Calendar generation can be manually built by appending the option`--buildcalendar`.
+This queries our current calendar provider (Calendarific) and generates a `.ics` file per each locale specified in settings.py.
+For testing, you can limit this to just US by using the option `--enus`.
+This option requires setting the `CALENDARIFIC_API_KEY=` environment variable.
+If you're using a paid plan you can also set `CALENDARIFIC_IS_FREE_TIER=false` to remove the sleep time between calls.